katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_INHERIT_COMPOSE_AGGREGATE.md

 ## Composition

 Composition is for things that make up other things.
 If the container object is destroyed, so will all of its composing parts.
+Composition is the pattern for part-of relationships.

 A pancreas is part of a body.